AustXn-Corp/Save_the_date/PRD.md

 - **Success criteria**: All text appears readable on the card with proper hierarchy, updates appear instantly in preview

 ### Animation Controls
-- **Functionality**: Toggle switches to enable/disable sparkles and flowing leaves animations
+- **Functionality**: Toggle switches to enable/disable sparkles and flowing leaves animations, with density sliders to control the quantity of each effect
-- **Purpose**: Add whimsical, celebratory movement to bring the card to life
+- **Purpose**: Add whimsical, celebratory movement to bring the card to life while giving users fine-grained control over animation intensity
-- **Trigger**: User clicks toggle switches for sparkles or leaves
+- **Trigger**: User clicks toggle switches for sparkles or leaves, adjusts density sliders when animations are enabled
-- **Progression**: Click toggle → Animation starts/stops immediately → Visual feedback shows active state
+- **Progression**: Click toggle → Animation starts/stops immediately → Visual feedback shows active state → Adjust density slider → See particle count update in real-time
-- **Success criteria**: Animations run smoothly at 60fps, sparkles twinkle and drift, leaves flow naturally across the card
+- **Success criteria**: Animations run smoothly at 60fps, sparkles twinkle and drift, leaves flow naturally across the card, density controls respond instantly and affect both live preview and exported image

 ### Download/Share
 - **Functionality**: Export the finished card as an image or shareable link